Japan’s indigo artisan collective

-How Buaisou, a collective of Japanese farmer-artisans, is taking the ancient craft of indigo-making to a global market.
+How the farmer-artisans at Japanese brand Buaisou are taking the ancient craft of indigo-making to a global market.

 When defending territory in Runeterra, the fictional world in which video game League of Legends is set, only one suit of armour will do: head-to-toe Louis Vuitton.

 Earlier this year, the high-end fashion brand designed a range of skins for the game – which, at between $9 and $25, are cheap compared to the real-life versions – releasing them in the run-up to November’s World Championship final.
 The League’s winners not only got to take home the 32kg Summoner’s Cup; they also received a Louis Vuitton suitcase to take it home in.